A-SH4W/3013-Algorithms-Shaw/Assignments/P02/README.md

-## P02 - Processing in Trie Tree time
+## P02 - Processing in linear time
 ### Aodhan Shaw
-### Description: (In this assignment I will process the time it takes to utilise a trie tree)
+### Description: (In this assignment I will process the time it takes linear seach dictionary words)

 ### Files